My Honest Review of a Celebrity Silhouette Balcony Cabin (With Photos)

 When you enter the cabin the bathroom is immediately to the left.

 Further in, there is a floor-to-ceiling mirror on the left wall and two coat hooks on the right.
 Straight ahead is a small vanity shelf with a mirror above it.
-It is not a full dressing table but it worked well for putting on makeup or getting ready.
+It is not a full dressing table, but it worked well for putting on makeup or getting ready.
 With so many mirrors in this cabin there was no avoiding seeing yourself before heading out.

 The bed filled the rest of the room.
-It was curved at the end and made up as a double, although it can also be split into two singles.
+It was curved at the end and was made up as a double, although it can also be split into two singles.
 The mattress and bedding had all been updated in the refurbishment and felt like something from a hotel.
 The bed was so comfortable that I struggled to get up most mornings.

 On either side of the bed there was a lamp and a bedside table, and above the bed were two extra storage cupboards.